miawbot/lmao/README.md

 24/7 music, moderation, and entertainment oriented @discord.js bot.

 # Setup
-Suggestions or issues?
+Suggestions or seen issues?
 Make an issue or merge request regarding referenced issue.

 ## Installation
 Clone the repo on your system.